gruntwork-io/patcher-action/examples/github/workflows/README.md

 This job runs only if the workflow was triggered by the merging of a PR that has an `updates-<env>` label.

 ## The Patcher Readme Check Workflow
-The *Patcher* workflow consists of a single job that is triggered when a PR is opened, reopened or modified.
+The *Patcher Readme Check* workflow (`patcher-readme-check.yml`) consists of a single job that is triggered when a PR is opened, reopened or modified.

-The `do-not-merge` job fails if any the branch being merged contains any `README-TO-COMPLETE-UPDATE.md` files.
+The `do-not-merge` job fails if the branch being merged contains any `README-TO-COMPLETE-UPDATE.md` files.

 ## The Labeler Workflow
 The Labeler GitHub Actions workflow uses the [Pull Request Labeler](https://github.com/actions/labeler) GitHub Action to ensure the PR is correctly labelled.